-All devices on the local LAN must have the same username and password, and the user account must have appropriate permissions to install the Agent.
+NOTE All devices on the local LAN must have the same username and password, and the user account must have appropriate permissions to install the Agent.
 If the username or password is incorrect or the user account cannot access the Admin$ share, the installation will fail.

 - Enter the domain\user and the password and click OK.
 This will initiate the deployment to the devices.

 Each device the Agent has been deployed to will be listed in the bottom pane.
 The deployment status will be updated every 2 seconds.
 The results of each device's deployment are recorded in the Installed, Date and Output columns.
 Extended deployment information will appear when you mouse over the Output column.